-Pakistan rejects downgrading by US in religious freedom
+Pakistan rejects US rebuke on religious freedoms

-In a statement on Wednesday, it termed the decision as “unilateral and politically motivated.”
+ISLAMABAD (AP) — Pakistan on Wednesday condemned a U.S. decision to add it to a list of nations that infringe on religious freedom, calling the move “unilateral and politically motivated.”

-It said “besides the clear biases reflected from these designations, there are serious questions on the credentials and impartiality of the self-proclaimed jury involved in this unwarranted exercise.”

-Pakistan’s reaction came after Secretary of State Mike Pompeo said he added Pakistan to the U.S. list of “countries of particular concern” regarding protection for people to worship according to their beliefs.
+Secretary of State Mike Pompeo added Pakistan to the U.S. list of “countries of particular concern” regarding protection for people to worship according to their beliefs.
+It was previously on a special watch list.
+The downgrade would expose Pakistan to potential American sanctions, but Pompeo waived those penalties, citing U.S. national interests.

+The Foreign Ministry condemned the move, saying Pakistan is a “multi-religious and pluralistic society where people of diverse faiths and denominations live together.”

+In recent years Islamic extremists have repeatedly attacked religious minorities in Pakistan, including Shiite Muslims and Christians.
+Members of the Ahmadi sect face heavy discrimination and are subject to restrictions stemming from a 1984 law that forbids them from “posing as Muslims.”

 Most Read Nation & World Stories